marcosalvalaggio/xeye/README.md

 ```python
 data.init()
 ```
-the execution of this function causes the starting of the user interface in **terminal**
+the execution of this function causes the starting of the user interface in the **terminal**

 ```console